 - Add vinyl letters or stencil a design on your wall art.

 - I used a Cricut Explore Air to cut vinyl phrases and quotes.
 You can find tons of ideas and SVG files for your Farmhouse signs HERE 🙂

 You can find the SVG file to make the “Never forget my goodnight kiss” artwork here.
 The SVG file can be used with vinyl cutting machines such as a Cricut or Silhouette machines.

-If you have any questions about using a Cricut cutting machine, let me know if the comments!
+If you have any questions about using a Cricut cutting machine, check out my Cricut courses here!

-This DIY Over-sized artwork tutorial can be used to create many different pieces to decorate your home.
-I chose paint and stain colors to create a rustic, farmhouse style in our home, but you can easily change the look with the paint color.
-I might just try a black background with white text and stained framed next time!
+This DIY Farmhouse Signs tutorial can be used to create many different pieces to decorate your home.
+I chose to paint and stain colors to create a rustic, farmhouse style in our home, but you can easily change the look with the paint color and try cutting different size farmhouse signs.

 You might also like…